-Your tutors will communicate with you face to face, via email, course blog and the announcements in myUCA.
-Your studio or faculty may also have a notice board, so it's worth finding out if these exist.
+Your tutors will communicate with you face-to-face, via email, course blog and the announcements in myUCA.
+Your studio may also have a notice board, so it's worth finding out if these exist.

 The course blog is a secure place students can share thoughts about their course.
 Only people enrolled on the course have access to the blog.
 Aside from the ability for all cohorts from a single course to communicate collectively, the blog will enable staff and student reps to take forward any successes or issues to the school board meetings and student forum meetings respectively.

 The course team will be moderating this blog and administer any removal of postings.